-^{}Since GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, was implemented for fiscal year 2017, the total OPEB liability was not available prior to fiscal year 2017.
+(1) Since GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, was implemented for fiscal year 2017, certain figures were not available prior to fiscal year 2017.
+See Note 8, Other Postemployment Benefits (OPEB) for more OPEB information.